alfatm/clickhouse-migrations/README.md

 ## Programmatic Usage

-You can use `clickhouse-migrations` as a library in your Node.js application:
+You can use `clickhouse-migrations` as a library in your Node.js or Bun application:

 ```typescript
 import { runMigration } from 'clickhouse-migrations';